panda3d/panda3d-docs/programming/directgui/directradiobutton.rst

-boxGeomScale   Scale of the FG image                                                                                                                                                       Number boxPlacement   Position of the box relative to the text area                                                                                                                               ‘left’,’right’, ‘above’, ‘below’, ‘center’ boxBorder      Size of the border around the box                                                                                                                                           Number command        Command the button performs when clicked (In version 1.6 and higher, no parameter is passed unless extraArgs are defined.
-Before, a single argument was passed by default.)
+boxGeomScale   Scale of the FG image                                                                                                                                                       Number boxPlacement   Position of the box relative to the text area                                                                                                                               ‘left’,’right’, ‘above’, ‘below’, ‘center’ boxBorder      Size of the border around the box                                                                                                                                           Number command        Command the button performs when clicked.
 Function extraArgs      Extra arguments to the function specified in command                                                                                                                        [Extra Arguments] commandButtons Which mouse button must be clicked to do the command                                                                                                                        LMB, MMB, or RMB rolloverSound  The sound made when the cursor rolls over the button                                                                                                                        Sound File Path